ESSENTIAL BAR SKILLS: GARNISH

 Have backup supplies of fruit to cover each shift and store these in suitable containers in the fridge.
 Mint leaves, once washed and prepared, should be wrapped in a dampened paper kitchen towel and kept in the fridge to keep them fresh.

 Which Fruits to Use and Why

 Always use fresh fruit without obvious imperfections.
-Limes, lemons and oranges are a great option, as citrus fruits provide color, flavor and that all-important zing of acidity.
+Limes, lemons, and oranges are great options, as citrus fruits provide color, flavor, and that all-important zing of acidity.

 Here are some simple rules when it comes to garnishes:

 - Lemon for lemon-flavored drinks